federicoarenasl/sdg-engine/README.md

 I've created a two part tutorial for training a Vision Transformer with data generated using the `sdg-engine` package, you can follow them here:

-- [Train a Vision Transformer on Synthetic Data, Part 1: Generate the data using Blender ](https://www.federicoarenas.ai/projects/train-detr-on-synthetic-data-1): walks you through using `sdg-engine` for generating synthetic data to train a Vision Transformer for object detection.
+- [Fine-tune a Vision Transformer on Synthetic Data, Part 1: Generate the training data using Blender ](https://www.federicoarenas.ai/projects/fine-tune-detr-1): walks you through using `sdg-engine` for generating synthetic data to fine-tune a Vision Transformer for object detection.
-- [Train a Vision Transformer on Synthetic Data, Part 2: Train and Evaluate your model ](https://www.federicoarenas.ai/projects/train-detr-on-synthetic-data-2): walks you through using the HuggingFace `transformers` library for training and evaluating a Vision Transformer for object detection.
+- [Fine-tune a Vision Transformer on Synthetic Data, Part 2: Fine-tune and Evaluate your model ](https://www.federicoarenas.ai/projects/fine-tune-detr-2): walks you through using the HuggingFace `transformers` library for training and evaluating a Vision Transformer for object detection.

 Please log any issues [here](https://github.com/federicoarenasl/sdg-engine/issues) you might find going through the tutorials above!